Developers Forum for XinFin XDC Network

 Enter fullscreen mode Exit fullscreen mode

-Install docker & docker-compose
+Install Docker & docker-compose

 sudo ./setup/install_docker.sh